 Mobile will keep growing

 In 2018’s world of SEO, Google is moving to mobile-first index, which includes penalizing the Quality Score of your PPC if your website doesn’t follow Google’s mobile policy.
 As we have previously ascertained, this means that Google is focusing on fast and user-friendly mobile sites.
 The fact is that most of the mobile searches now go through Google, as both Apple and Android made it their primary search engines.
-The idea is to make sure that everyone has a quality user experience, so if your website isn’t optimized for mobile and works at a slower speed, both organic and paid ranks are going to go down.
+The idea is to make sure that everyone has a quality user experience, so if your website works at a slower speed and isn’t optimized for mobile, both organic and paid ranks are going to go down.

 Focus on personalization